-The liveability of the shire is key to attracting higher value workers and businesses.
+The liveability of the Shire is key to attracting higher value workers and businesses.
 Aspects such as housing, skills, transport, access to community infrastructure, culture, health, the natural environment and social capital all influence the economic sustainability of Moorabool.
 Liveability and visitability are two sides of the same coin - as such tourism and awareness of the Shire's brand are key to our vision for growth.

-By leading economic development in the shire, Council is positioned as a champion of growth.
-As well as facilitating and advocating for investment, Council provides support, networking and training for business, along with digital and traditional marketing campaigns to promote the value of spending locally, and the Shire's visitor experiences.
+By leading economic development in the Shire, Council is positioned as a champion of growth, facilitating and advocating for investment, providing support, networking and training for business, along with digital and traditional marketing campaigns to promote the value of spend local, and the Shire's visitor experiences.

-The creation of a new Economic Development Strategy, and a separate Visitor Economy Strategy, will deliver a pathway to further success and growth for Moorabool's economy.
+The creation of a new Economic Development strategy, and a separate Visitor Economy strategy, will deliver a pathway to further success and growth for Moorabool's economy.
 Further supported by Council's Economic Development Taskforce, and expert industry advice via the Local Business Advisory Committee, Moorabool Shire's growth trajectory will stem from a strong foundation of insight and momentum.

-External forces and legacy issues
+External forces and legacy issues.

 Council must address the common issues such as strategic planning, the environment and the economic issues that face all Councils.
-But there are also other challenges to consider that are more unique to the shire.
+But there are also other challenges to consider that are more unique to the Shire.